About Career Resource Center (CRC)

 CRC is able to leverage the strengths and resources of the surrounding communities by engaging our team of more than 100 volunteers, who offer their expertise pro-bono to serve on the Board of Directors, deliver education and training programs, coach candidates, greet visitors and candidates, and perform many of CRC’s operational functions.
 These talented cadres of volunteers, who reside in the surrounding communities, make it possible for CRC to fulfill its mission.

 Volunteer advisors/coaches are vetted through a rigorous process to ensure that CRC recruits high-quality, experienced professionals.
 These volunteers come from a variety of backgrounds, but what they all have in common is their experience with developing individuals in their careers, the hiring process, and experience with employees during the separation process.
-Advisors come from senior leadership roles at companies that include Kraft, Abbott, Grainger, University of Chicago, FGMK, and Arthur Anderson to name a few, and others are professional career coaches.
+Advisors come from senior leadership roles at companies that include Kraft, Bank of America, Accenture, University of Chicago, FGMK, and Arthur Anderson to name a few, and others are professional career coaches.

 Meet Our Team